Cutting and finishing large French limestone for major projects

 Quarry Bench Height

 The height of each bench or bed ("banc" in French) is a further consideration.
 Some benches are just a few centimetres thick and some are several metres thick.
-Stonemasons will recognise this as an important factor when choosing stone for larger structural pieces, such as supporting columns.
-Generally, stone is stronger and less compressible when it is installed the same way up as it lies in the bed.
+Stonemasons will recognise this as an important factor when choosing stone for larger structural pieces, such as supporting columns and plinths, for example.
+Generally, stone is stronger and less compressible when it is installed in the same orientation as it lies in the bed and not turned on its side.
 For example, a tall bed height means that a supporting column could be delivered in a single piece of stone instead of several smaller pieces.

-Most of the companies that own quarries also own a factory where the excavated raw stone blocks are cut and processed.
+Many of the companies that own quarries also own a factory where the excavated raw stone blocks are cut and processed.
 The equipment in the factory is often determined by the use that the stone is normally put to.
-For example, if the stone is particularly suited to flooring, then the company will probably have invested in a tile line machine specifically to cut and finish floor tiles.
-Or, if the stone is great for carving and monumental pieces, they will more likely be focussed on cutting "6 sides sawn" blocks for the stonemasonry market.
+For example, if the stone is particularly suited to flooring, then the company will probably have invested in one or more tile line machines specifically to cut and finish floor tiles.
+Or, if the stone is more for carving and monumental pieces, they will more likely be focussed on cutting "6 sides sawn" blocks for the stonemasonry market.

 In order to produce cut to size sculpted pieces, e.g. fluted columns or coping stones, the raw block would be cut "6 sides sawn" on a block cutter and then moved onto a CNC machine or perhaps a stone lathe.
 After that, it may be finished by hand.
-Does the factory have enough block cutters or enough CNC machines and then enough masons to complete the work within the required project timescales?
-Sometimes, the cutting and finishing work can be outsourced by the quarry to other companies.
-The key question then is, how much control does the quarry have over the outsourced supplier?
+Does the factory have enough block cutters and enough CNC machines and then enough masons to complete the work within the required project timescales?
+Sometimes, the cutting and finishing work can be outsourced by the quarry to other specialist companies.
+The key question then is, how much influence and control does the customer have over the quarry and the outsourced supplier?

 In the small image here, you can see the curved finished pieces that were cut by the CNC wire saw in the larger photo below.
 To meet the production deadline, the raw blocks were first cut to size by several block cutters before being shaped by one of the 3 wire saws (below).
 They were then cut to width and length by a further set of block cutters before being honed by hand and then packed and wrapped ready for despatch.